Updated according to the provisions of the Decree by Italian Prime Minister of 26 April 2020.

 - Shopping malls and markets are closed with the exception of food stores inside shopping malls and markets that are open

 - Bars, pubs, restaurants, gelaterie, pastry shops and the like are closed.
 Refectories and on-going catering businesses on a contractual basis, guaranteeing an interpersonal safety distance of one meter, are open.
-Delivery food services are allowed.
+Home food delivery and take away services are possible with the obligation to keep a physical distance of at least one meter.
+It’s forbidden to eat inside restaurants or nearby.
 Bars, restaurants, self-service restaurants inside railway and ferry stations are closed, as well as inside service and filling stations, with the exception of those located along highways that are allowed to sell only takeaway products to be consumed outside.
 Bars, restaurants, self-service restaurants inside airports and hospitals are open.

 - Hairdresser’s, barber’s shops and beauty centers are closed.